Khawaja-Sahb/FCND---Control-of-a-3D-Quadrotor/README.md

 https://github.com/udacity/FCND-Controls-CPP#the-tasks.

 ## Motor commands
-Although in the rubric Motor commands appear at last, they are key in all Scenarios there I want to show them upfront.
+Although in the rubric Motor Commands appear at last, they are key in all Scenarios.
+Therefore I want to show them upfront.
 The thrust and moments are converted to the appropriate 4 different desired thrust forces for the moments.

 	float l = L / sqrt(2.f); // perpendicular distance to axes
 	float p_bar = momentCmd.x / l;